-A few offcuts from your carpentry will help, and any coarse sawdust from the saws and planers will help.
+A few offcuts from your carpentry make great firewood, and any coarse sawdust from the saws and planers will help.

-One match, and this is what it looks like after only one minute; you can already feel the warmth.
+One match, and this is what it looks like after a minute; you can already feel the warmth.

 And this is after three minutes; already the flue is too hot to touch.

-After ten minutes it's burning fiercely, the flue is beginning to glow and it's already time to start closing the damper; you don't want it to get too hot.
+After ten minutes it's burning fiercely, the flue is beginning to glow and it is already time to start closing the damper; you do not want it to get too hot.

-The woodstove flue should only be made of stainless steel; it's expensive, but the mild kind won't stand up to the corrosive acids in the gases.
+The woodstove flue should only be made of stainless steel; it's expensive, but the mild kind will not stand up to the corrosive acids in the gases.

 Otherwise you'll have to replace your flue within about five years; if you do it right the first time, then it hurts only once.

-Should you have a double story house then make sure your wood stove pipe goes through the floor and then passes through the bedroom above; it will keep you warm all night.
+Should you have a double story house then make sure your woodstove flue goes through the floor and then passes via the bedroom above; it will keep you warm all night.

 One question you'll have to face squarely is how big your woodstove should be?
-If you have a well insulated home, then purchase one smaller than recommended; if it's drafty then get a large model.
+If you have a well insulated home, then purchase one smaller than recommended; if it is drafty then get a large model.

 It heats the whole area, and funnels up the stairs to the rooms above; but then it only gets below freezing at night in South Africa.
 Even on cold days it's rarely below ten.
-In Chicago I'd buy a larger stove.
+In Chicago I would buy a larger woodstove.

 A hot water kettle lives permanently on our woodstove in the winter.
 Once the fire is burning fiercely it boils very quickly; it's also a help to moisturise the air.

-Obviously if you're a greenie like me, you'll be pleased that your electrical bill is lower, as is your carbon footprint.
+Obviously if you're a greenie like me, you will be pleased that your electrical bill is lower, as is your carbon footprint.

-You can heat food on a woodstove, of course, but we don't generally; cooking makes unpleasant odours in the living room.
+You can heat food on a woodstove, of course, but we don't generally cook anything; it makes unpleasant odours in the living room.

 Removing the ash is one of the joys of a modern woodstove; there is almost none.
 A small shovel and a container is all you need, and it only needs to be done every couple weeks.